CybercentreCanada/assemblyline-incident-manager/README.md

 # General Description
-This repository contains two Python scripts used for triaging compromised systems with Assemblyline.
+This repository contains three Python scripts used for triaging compromised systems with Assemblyline.
 1. The "Pusher" (`al-incident-submitter`): pushes files from the compromised system to an Assemblyline instance for analysis.
 2. The "Puller" (`al-incident-analyzer`): pulls the submissions from the